nagyben/CarND-Traffic-Sign-Classifier-Project/README.md

 ![30kph](german-signs/1_30kph.jpg)

-This one will be difficult to classify because the sign is only about half of the image and there are trees, roads and a car in the background
+This one will be difficult to classify because the sign is only about half of the image and there are trees, roads and a car in the background.
+It also has a watermark at the bottom.

 ---